2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 Cali Raised LEDSteel14N/A

-Sticking with the theme of low-hanging points on the truck we can’t help but mention the rear shock.
+Sticking with the theme of low-hanging, we have to mention the rear shock.

 Skid PlateMaterialSteel (LBS)Aluminum (LBS)